dlm1223/fantasy-football-optimization/README.md

 errors, I’m ready to test out draft strategies.
 I want something [like this](https://fantasyfootballcalculator.com/draft-strategy/half-ppr/12-team/7-spot), which shows how a different strategy in R1-3 will affect a draft’s projected points.
-This is meant to let you to see what positions you should wait on drafting if you want to maximize your points.
-The thing that isn’t accounted for in the above link though, is that you are not trying to maximize projected points of a full draft, but rather for your eventual starting lineup, so you’re trying to pick the draft that will give you the best nine players.
+This is meant to let you see what positions you should wait on drafting if you want to maximize your points.
+The thing that isn’t accounted for in the above link though, is that in reality you are not trying to maximize projected points of a full draft, but rather for your eventual starting lineup, so you’re trying to pick the draft that will give you the best eventual nine players.

-To do this, my methodology consists of two functions: getPicks() and simSeason(): - getPicks() takes in parameters like the slot you are drafting at, numRBs to draft, numWR to draft, and you can fix/exclude players or positions for each round as well.
-It then returns the draft which maximizes total points of the whole, given the specified parameters and draft-position constraints.
+My methodology consists of two functions: getPicks() and simSeason():
+- getPicks() takes in parameters like the slot you are drafting at, numRBs to draft, numWR to draft, and you can fix/exclude players or positions for each round as well.
+It then returns the draft which maximizes total points of all the picks, given the specified parameters and draft-position constraints.
 I show an example below, maximizing the points for Slot7/12 in a 15 round draft.